Gomti River: Origin, Map, Length, Tributaries & Dams

 Origin and Course of Gomti River

-The river flows through the following districts in Uttar Pradesh:
+It flows through the following districts:

 - Pilibhit